raj638111/access-log/README.md

 # Unit tests, Code Coverage...

 The unit tests for the application is written using [ScalaTest](https://www.scalatest.org/).
-Unit tests are available in [this](./src/test/scala/com/secureworks/analytics/accesslog/TopVisitorsNUrlTest.scala) class
+Unit tests are available in <a href="./src/test/scala/com/secureworks/analytics/accesslog/TopVisitorsNUrlTest.scala" target="_blank">example</a>  [this](./src/test/scala/com/secureworks/analytics/accesslog/TopVisitorsNUrlTest.scala) class

 All the unit tests can be run using `sbt test`
 ```